-In my journey to more thoroughly understand sleep and enjoy better sleep, I read a lot about how common sleep problems are, how they affect us and what we can do to improve the quantity and quality of our sleep.
+In my journey to more thoroughly understand sleep and enjoy better sleep, I have read a lot about how common sleep problems are, how they affect us, and what we can do to improve the quantity and quality of our sleep.
 As a meditation teacher, I was sure that meditation could play a big role.
-This article is about the benefits of deep sleep meditation and how these practices can help you drift off more quickly and enjoy more restorative sleep.
+So, this article is about the benefits of deep sleep meditation and how these practices can help you drift off more quickly and enjoy more restorative sleep.

 My doctor friend told me that Ariana Huffington – the über-successful founder of Huffington Post – left the company in 2016 to form a wellness website focused on sleep.